This post was originally published on March 27, 2022, and updated on March 11, 2023.

 Are you looking for dinner and a show?
 Then look no further than Hamburger Mary’s, a wildly kitchy burger joint in the heart of the 5th Ward.

-Their namesake is their specialty with burgers that are both remarkably named and equally delectable.
+Their namesake is their specialty, with remarkably named burgers and equally delectable.
 The “It’s My Havarti and I’ll Rye If I Want To” and “Buffy the Burger Slayer” are tempting options for those looking for something a little outside the box.

 Stop by for the food, but stay for almost nightly drag shows.
 The entertainment never stops whether you’re “Dining With the Divas” or hoping to hit the jackpot at the “Charity Bingo Game Show”.